twolfson/twolfson.com/articles/debugging-my-first-circuit.md

 ![EL wire setup](/public/images/articles/debugging-my-first-circuit/el-wire-annotated.jpg)

-I took 1 broken blue set and 1 working red set and tried different mix and match combinations.
+I took 1 broken blue set and 1 working red set and tried different mix and match combinations:

 - Red wire + red circuit - WORKS
 - Blue wire + red circuit - WORKS
 - Red wire + blue circuit - FAILURE
 - Blue wire + blue circuit - FAILURE

-That made it definitively that something in the blue circuit was broken.
-Maybe it was the batteries so I double checked
+That made it definitive that something in the blue circuit/batteries was broken.
+It was possible it was the batteries so I double checked:

 - Blue circuit + blue batteries - FAILURE
 - Red circuit + blue batteries - WORKS

-Yep, definitely the blue circuit
+Okay, now it's definitely the circuit

 -----------------------

 Next, we wanted to keep on isolating the problem.
 We opened up both of the circuits and visually inspected them

-There were no visually broken capacitors (I had learned about this being a common problem in LCD/LED screens) so maybe it's a connectivity issue
+There were no visually broken capacitors so maybe it was connectivity issue

 I connected a multimeter to the ground terminal of where the circuit would be.
-Then poke around with the positive terminal on the rest of the board, everything seemed connected on both boards
+Then poked around with the positive terminal on the rest of the board

+Everything seemed connected on both boards

 I couldn't figure out what was wrong

-Then, I decided to connect to the button's solder points (I guess it must have been at the start/end of the circuit)
+Then, I decided to connect to the button's solder points

 ![Annotated circuit](/public/images/articles/debugging-my-first-circuit/circuit-annotated.jpg)

 Ah ha!
-It looks like the red circuit's button is continuous most of the time whereas blue's only activates when pushes in a very specific corner
+It looked like the red circuit's button worked in any direction whereas blue's button only activated when pushed in a very specific corner

-I put it back together and pushed the blue button in a specific corner and it worked!
+I put the blue circuit back together and pushed the blue button in its specific corner and it worked!

-So the problem is the broken button
+So the problem was most likely the broken button

-I had only soldered once before this point and that was for jumper headers so I was taking things slow
+I had only soldered once before this point and that was for jumper headers so I was taking things slow and stopped for the night

 ## 2017/10/22
 The idea I had to verify the button truly was the problem was to replace it with wires as a proof of concept